John Parkinson, Donald B. Parkinson, and others

-Known as the “Last of The Great Railway Stations”, the 1939 Los Angeles Union Station was designed by architects John Parkinson and Donald B. Parkinson.
+Known as the “Last of The Great Railway Stations” built in the United States, the 1939 Los Angeles Union Station was designed by architects John Parkinson and Donald B. Parkinson with the help of a few other involved architects.
 This building replaced the older La Grande Station and Central Station making it the largest railroad passenger terminal in the Western United States.
-The building boasts Mission Revival, Art Deco and Streamline Moderne architectural styles and is listed on the National Register of Historic Places.
+The building combines Mission Revival with Art Deco and Streamline Moderne architectural styles and is listed on the National Register of Historic Places and a Los Angeles Historic-Cultural Monument.